-SMS and MMS messaging are the two popular texting options used by businesses and organizations to communicate with their audience.
+SMS and MMS messaging are the two popular texting options businesses and organizations use to communicate with their audience.

 Though they are both used in texting, there are certain key differences between MMS and SMS that can be crucial in improving results.

 SMS marketing and MMS marketing are both essential in keeping your business active.
-Let us look at them a little more closely to see which one would be more effective for your organization or use case.
+Let us look at them closely to see which would be more effective for your organization or use case.

 What is SMS messaging?